-Since the previous review of this topic mortality results from the large, well-designed UKCTOCS were published.
-Thus, there were three trials reporting mortality outcomes from ovarian cancer screening.
-The PLCO and UKCTOCS^{86, 87} were designed with statistical power to detect a 30 to 35 percent difference in mortality from this relatively rare but often fatal cancer, and had null findings in primary analyses.
-The U.K. Pilot trial93 reported mortality outcomes, but was designed to examine the feasibility of screening and was underpowered to detect a mortality difference.
-The small QUEST trial93 evaluated quality of life and psychological effects of ovarian cancer screening.
-Given evidence that there is no mortality benefit from routine ovarian cancer screening, the harms associated with screening merit extra consideration.
-For women in the ovarian cancer screening programs evaluated, positive tests and followup can lead to surgery and surgical complications for some women without disease.
+Since the previous review of this topic, mortality results from the large, well-designed UKCTOCS were published.
+Thus, there were three trials reporting mortality outcomes after ovarian cancer screening.
+The PLCO and UKCTOCS^{91,92} were designed with statistical power to detect a 30 to 35 percent difference in mortality from this relatively rare but often fatal cancer, and had null findings in primary analyses.
+The U.K. Pilot trial98 reported mortality outcomes, but was designed to examine the feasibility of screening and was underpowered to detect a mortality difference.
+The small QUEST trial98 evaluated quality of life and psychological effects of ovarian cancer screening.
+Given evidence that there is no mortality benefit from ovarian cancer screening, the harms associated with screening merit focused consideration.
+For women in the ovarian cancer screening programs evaluated, positive tests and followup can lead to surgery and surgical complications in women without disease.